ericoporto/CazyBatchSearch/README.md

     python cazybs.py

-If things works, you should get the output below on console:
+If things works, you should get the Glycosil Hydrolase family as the output below on console:

-    enzyme     ; rank
+    EnzymeCode     ; GHFamily
     BAI68730       ; GH57
     BAH05588       ; GH94
     ACV62532       ; GH94